Matthew Clarke (footballer, born 1996): Middlesbrough

 On 25 August 2022, Clarke joined Championship club Middlesbrough for an undisclosed fee.
 In two-and-a-half years at the club, Clarke made 51 appearances, scoring three times.

 Derby County

 On 28 January 2025, Clarke rejoined Derby County on a deal until June 2025 after an undisclosed fee was agreed with Middlesbrough.
 Clarke scored his first Derby goal since resigning for the club in a 2–0 home victory against Coventry City.
 Under new head coach John Eustace, Clarke impressed with his performance in a central defensive trio alongside Sondre Langås and Nat Phillips as Derby managed to escape relegation to League One, Clarke played 16 times for Derby during 2024–25 season and on 15 May 2025, Clake signed a three-year contract extension with Derby; extending his stay at Pride Park until June 2028.

+On 22 August 2025, Clarke made his 100th appearance for Derby in a match against Bristol City.
+In the 2025–26 season, Clarke played in every minute of Derby's first 27 Championship matches, scoring a late equaliser against at home to Charlton Athletic in September 2025.
+In January, this run came to an end during his 28th match as he was sent off for a second bookable offence in the reverse fixture at Charlton in January 2026; this led to a one match suspension.
+On 14 February 2026, Clark captained Derby County for the first time, covering in the role for the suspended Lewis Travis in a 2–0 win over Swansea City.
+Clarke was a nominee for Championship Player of the Month for March 2026, after scoring a goal and being part of a defence with conceded one goal in four game during this month.
+Clarke was named Derby County's Player of the Season for the 2025–26 season, the second time he was won this award.
+Clarke made 46 appearances for Derby County in all competitions during the season, scoring three goals.

+In Derby County's first competitive game of the 2026–27 season in an EFL Cup tie against Lincoln City on 8 August 2026, Clarke was taken off at half time after sustaining a calf injury which would later be revealed would leave him out of action for three months.